Ryuker/vue-crash-course/_notes/02_examples-in-options-api.md

 - We can then target this div using the mount method on an app object.
   - so we declare `const app = Vue.createApp({ - options go here })`
   - and then we run `app.mount('#app');`
+  - inside the app we specify options in an object
+    - we can specify data using `data() {}` - data is a function

 ## Most basic example:
 - renders a message on the page